mengeling/fantasy-football-draft-board-v2/README.md

 cd ~/fantasy-football-draft-board-v2
 git pull

-# Backend: apply any schema changes, rebuild, restart
 cd backend
+./src/scripts/setup_db.sh
-./src/scripts/setup_db.sh          # idempotent — safe to run on every deploy cargo build --release sudo systemctl restart ffball
+cargo build --release
+sudo systemctl restart ffball

-# Frontend: only when the UI changed
 cd ../frontend
+npm install
+sudo rm -rf build
-npm install                        # only if dependencies changed npm run build sudo chown -R www-data:www-data ~/fantasy-football-draft-board-v2/frontend/build
+npm run build
+sudo chown -R www-data:www-data ~/fantasy-football-draft-board-v2/frontend/build
 ```

 Run `setup_db.sh` **before** `cargo build --release`.
 The backend uses `sqlx`, which
 validates every query against the live database at compile time, so a newly added
 column has to exist before the build or it will fail.
+The previous deploy left
+`build/` owned by `www-data`, so it is removed with `sudo` before rebuilding —
-Nginx serves the static
+otherwise `npm run build` fails trying to clear it.
+Nginx serves the static `build/`
-`build/` directory directly, so it does not need to be restarted for frontend changes.
+directory directly, so it does not need to be restarted for frontend changes.

 ## Database Schema